Images © ITV Studios, 1969 / Composition @ Alan Hayes © 2024

 • On Location...
 The Man from Nowhere is an episode that involved filming at one of England's most famous stately homes, Woburn Abbey in Bedfordshire.
 Often known as simply Woburn, the house was one of the first private residences of the British aristocracy to be opened to the public, back in 1955.
 Shortly after the filming for The Man from Nowhere, the attraction was further expanded in 1970 to include a safari park in the estate's considerable grounds.
 Other locations in this episodes included the familiar ones like Lauderdale Road in Maida Vale along with settings close to the unit's Borehamwood base and a second visit to the beautiful village of Latimer in Buckinghamshire and The Duke of Cumberland public house.
 More details in Locations: The Man from Nowhere.

-• After an episode - Money to Burn - in which she appears in a single scene only, Annette Andre is given a much meatier role in this episode, reputedly this coming more to the fore being something pushed for by Andre and her co-stars Mike Pratt and Kenneth Cope.
+• After an episode - Money to Burn - in which she appears in a single scene only, Annette André is given a meatier role in this episode, reputedly due to her coming more to the fore having been pushed for by André and her co-stars Mike Pratt and Kenneth Cope.

 • Guest actor Patrick Newell was at the time appearing as a series regular in The Avengers, also filmed at ABPC Studios in Elstree, and proved to be available for The Man from Nowhere due to his Avengers character - Mother - not featuring in the episode that was filming at the same time.